How to Come Back to Homeschooling After Quitting

 7. Tie Up Loose Ends

-Finally, make sure you tie up any loose ends leaving the other institution.
-Some schools require parents to submit a statement in writing; many public schools ask for a written statement and an explanation of what your alternate schooling plan is for the child.
+Finally, ensure you tie up any loose ends leaving the other institution.
+Some schools require parents to submit a written statement; many public schools ask for a written statement and an explanation of your alternate schooling plan for the child.
 This procedure can vary from state to state.
 If you are leaving a public school, we recommend consulting the Homeschool Legal Defense Association’s resources for information on the proper guidelines for your state.
-Pulling a child from a public school without going through the proper channels can cause a lot of headaches, such as truancy investigations or—in a worst-case scenario—charges of neglect.
+Pulling a child from a public school without going through the proper channels can cause headaches, such as truancy investigations or—in a worst-case scenario—charges of neglect.
 So please do your homework!
 Contact HSLDA for more suggestions.

 Returning to homeschooling after an intermission can be intimidating, but it is also exciting.
 Since you’ve already got some experience, you are in a much better position to avoid the pitfalls newer homeschoolers fall into.
 So go forward with your head high, O’ homeschooling mom!